mupfdev/eszFW/README.md

 ### Status

-**Update**: I started to write entire engine from scratch.
+**Update**: I started to write the entire engine from scratch.
 Until the next release this project is in an incomplete state.

 This project is in development.
 I will enhance it gradually, mainly as a tool to my own use.
 To see it in action, take a look at [Tau